munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 Type-checking is straightforward too.
 The compiler parses each source file, and "executes" the definitions by building an internal symbol table that has the name and definition of each class and method.
-Once that entire symbol table is built, it then type-checks the method bodies (the statements) against what's declared in that symbol table.
+Once that entire symbol table is built, it then type checks the method bodies (the statements) against what's declared in that symbol table.

 After that process has successfully completed, bytecode is generated and the